ruchikasonagote/es335-assignment1/README.md

 ## Preprocessing.
 We will use the raw accelerometer data within the inertial_signals folder.
 The provided script, `CombineScript.py`, organizes and sorts accelerometer data, establishing separate classes for each category and compiling participant data into these classes. `MakeDataset.py` script is used to read through all the participant data and create a single dataset.
 The dataset is then split into train,test and validation set.
 We focus on the first 10 seconds of activity, translating to the initial 500 data samples due to a sampling rate of 50Hz.

-* Step-1> Place the `CombineScript.py` and `MakeDataset.py` in the same folder that contains the UCI dataset.
+* **Step-1>** Place the `CombineScript.py` and `MakeDataset.py` in the same folder that contains the UCI dataset.
 Ensure you have moved into the folder before running the scripts.
 If you are runing the scripts from a different folder, you will have to play around with the paths in the scripts to make it work.
-* Step-2> Run `CombineScript.py` and provide the paths to test and train folders in UCI dataset.
+* **Step-2>** Run `CombineScript.py` and provide the paths to test and train folders in UCI dataset.
 This will create a folder called `Combined` which will contain all the data from all the participants.
 This is how most of the datasets are organized.
 You may encounter similar dataset structures in the future.
-* Step-3> Run `MakeDataset.py` and provide the path to `Combined` folder.
+* **Step-3>** Run `MakeDataset.py` and provide the path to `Combined` folder.
 This will create a Dataset which will contain the train, test and validation set.
 You can use this dataset to train your models.

 ## Questions/Tasks

 * Plot the waveform for data from each activity class.
 Are you able to see any difference/similarities between the activities?
 You can plot a subplot having 6 colunms to show differences/similarities between the activities.
 Do you think the model will be able to classify the activities based on the data?

-* Do you think we need a Machine learning model to differentiate between static activities(laying, sitting, standing) and dynamic activities(walking, walking_downstairs, walking_upstairs)?
+* **Q1>** Do you think we need a Machine learning model to differentiate between static activities(laying, sitting, standing) and dynamic activities(walking, walking_downstairs, walking_upstairs)?
+Look at the linear acceleration $(acc_x^2+acc_y^2+acc_z^2)$ for each activity and justify your answer.

-* Train Decision Tree using trainset and report Accuracy and confusion matrix using testset.
+* **Q2>** Train Decision Tree using trainset and report Accuracy and confusion matrix using testset.

-* Train Decision Tree with varrying depths(2-8) using trainset and report accuracy and confusion matrix using Test set.
+* **Q3>** Train Decision Tree with varrying depths(2-8) using trainset and report accuracy and confusion matrix using Test set.
 Does the accuracy changes when the depth is increased?
 Plot the accuracies and reason why such a result has been obtained.

-* Use PCA (Principal Component Analysis) on Total Acceleration $(acc_x^2+acc_y^2+acc_z^2)$ to compress it into two features and plot a scatter plot to visualize different class of activities.
+* **Q4>** Use PCA (Principal Component Analysis) on Total Acceleration $(acc_x^2+acc_y^2+acc_z^2)$ to compress it into two features and plot a scatter plot to visualize different class of activities.
 Now, use [TSFEL](https://tsfel.readthedocs.io/en/latest/) ([a featurizer library](https://github.com/fraunhoferportugal/tsfel)) to create features then perform PCA to obtain two features. plot a scatter plot to visualize different class of activities.
 Are you able to see any difference?

-* Use the features obtained from TSFEL and train a Decision Tree.
+* **Q5>** Use the features obtained from TSFEL and train a Decision Tree.
 Report the accuracy and confusion matrix using test set.
 Does featurizing works better than using the raw data?
 Compare the accuracies obtained in Q2 with the accuracies obtained using featured trainset.
 Plot the accuracies obtained in Q2 against the accuracies obtained in this question.

-* Use a test-train-validation split to obtain optimum depth of the tree using both raw data and features obtained.
+* **Q6>** Use a test-train-validation split to obtain optimum depth of the tree using both raw data and features obtained.

-* Are there any participants/ activitivies where the Model performace is bad?
+* **Q7>** Are there any participants/ activitivies where the Model performace is bad?
 If Yes, Why?

 **Show your results in a Jupyter Notebook or an MD file.
 If you opt for using an MD file, you should also include the code.**

 # Collecting your Own data.
 Utilize apps like `Physics Toolbox Suite` to collect your data in .csv/.txt format.
 Ensure at least 15 seconds of data is collected, trimming edges to obtain 10 seconds of relevant data.
 Collect 3-5 samples per activity class and report accuracy using both featurized and raw data.
-You have to train on UCI dataset and test it on the data that you have collected and report the accuracy and confusion matrix.
+You have to train on UCI dataset (You can use the entire dataset if you want) and test it on the data that you have collected and report the accuracy and confusion matrix.
 Test your model's performance on the collected data, explaining why it succeeded or failed.

 ### **Things to take care of:**
 * Ensure the phone is placed in the same position for all the activities.